Asymptotic behaviour of coupled random dynamical systems with multiscale aspects: Subgradient evolution equations

-(b) Proposition \ref{prop:1} established that $t\mapsto\norm{X(t)-z}$ has a limit for every $z\in\scrS$.
-The claim now follows from part (a) and Proposition \ref{prop:CP}. \end{proof} We complete the asymptotic analysis of the stochastic subgradient flow, by investigating the long-run properties of C\'{e}saro averages of the trajectories.
+Lemma \ref{lem:Upper} states $\liminf_{t\to\infty}\Phi(X(t))\geq \Phi(z)$.
+We deduce $\lim_{t\to\infty}\Phi(X(t))=\Phi(z)$ almost surely.\\ (b) This is clear. \end{proof} We complete the asymptotic analysis of the stochastic subgradient flow, by investigating the long-run properties of C\'{e}saro averages of the trajectories.

 \begin{proposition} Let Assumptions \ref{ass:OpMonotone}-\ref{ass:Noisebound}\eqref{eq:ASV} be in place.
 Define

 We have

 \end{proposition} \begin{proof} Let $z\in C\cap\dom(\partial\Phi)$ and $y\in(\partial\Phi+\NC_{C})(z)$, so that there exists $p\in\NC_{C}(z)$ such that $y-p\in\partial\Phi(z)$.
 Using \eqref{eq:KSubgradient}